History of the Jews in Mauritius: Patria and World War II

 In September 1940, the Atlantic, Milos, and Pacific, picked up 3,600 Jews from Vienna, Gdańsk and Prague in Tulcea, Romania, to be sent to Palestine.
-The Jews that arrived in Palestine came without entry permits and were subsequently denied entry by the British government, specifically Sir Harold MacMichael, who was the High Commissioner.
+The Jews that arrived in Palestine trying to escape the Holocaust came without entry permits and were subsequently denied entry by the British government, specifically Sir Harold MacMichael, who was the High Commissioner.
 The British decided to deport the immigrants to either Trinidad and Tobago or Mauritius, both British colonies.

 On 25 November 1940, a bomb planted by the Haganah, a Zionist paramilitary organisation, who wanted the Jews onboard to stay in Palestine, detonated on the Patria, a ship which was carrying an initial 1,800 deportees to Mauritius.
 It is claimed that the Haganah's intention was only to cripple the ship, however they miscalculated the required explosive force and instead it sank rapidly in Haifa Bay.
 There were 260 fatalities and 172 injuries.
 There were only enough lifeboats for 805, since the capacity was 805 when the Patria was a French ship.
 When the British repossessed the boat, they increased the capacity to 1,800 but still had the same number of lifeboats.

 The surviving Jews were sent to Atlit detainee camp.
 The remaining 1,584 refugees from the Atlantic who were not on the Patria were initially also imprisoned in Atlit, but were sent to Mauritius on 9 December 1940.
 When they arrived, they were sent to a detainment camp in Beau-Bassin.

 In the camp, the detainees suffered from tropical diseases and inadequate food and clothing.
 Jewish organizations such as the South African Jewish Board of Deputies, the Jewish Agency, and the Zionist Federation, sent food, clothing, medicine, and religious items to the detainees.
 Initially, a ban on interaction between the sexes was enforced; the men were held in a former jailhouse and the women in adjacent iron huts.
 After the ban was lifted, 60 children were born in the camp.
 In total, 128 prisoners died in the camp, and were buried in the Jewish section of St. Martin Cemetery.
+After the British Army began recruiting for the Jewish Brigade, 212 detainees enlisted with 300 others rejected as medically unfit.
 At the end of World War II, the detainees were given the choice of returning to their former homes in Europe or immigrating to Palestine.
 Most chose Palestine, and on August 6, 1945, 1,320 landed in Haifa.